 Complete the courses required for your current Associate's degree program (Associate in Science - A.S. or Associate in Arts - A.A.) and receive your A.S. or A.A. diploma from a regionally accredited institution.
 Make sure you are earning grades of "C" or better in your general education courses as they are an important part of the BAS transition.

 The BAS degree requires 36 credits of general education.

-Students who have earned an A.A. degree are admitted on a case-by-case basis and will need to take 21 credit hours of appropriate technical concentration courses.
-Technical concentration courses will be used as part of the total 60 credit hours required for the BAS degree.
+Students who have earned an A.A. degree will need to take 21 credit hours of appropriate technical concentration courses.
+Technical concentration courses will be used as part of the total 60 credit hours required for the Bachelor's degree.
 One strategy is to consider selecting a College Credit Certificate (CCC) program in a subject that corresponds with your post-BAS degree career goals.
 Click here to review the extensive list of CCC program choices.
-Work with a BAS advising specialist in making your choices.
+Work with a Bachelor Degree advisor in making your choices.